ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 Bas designed the architecture of our system.
 We tweaked the design a lot during the internship and below is the final design we went for.

-We used over 10 AWS service, which over the course of the internship, made me develop a real intrest in everything that is AWS and cloud related.
+We used over 10 AWS service, which over the course of the internship, made me develop a real interest in everything that is AWS and cloud related.
-Once you get the hang of serverless, the speed of setting up infrastructure is absolutly mind-blowing!
+Once you get the hang of serverless, the speed of setting up infrastructure is absolutely mind-blowing!

 //TODO insert diagram of bigger picture
 <div style="text-align: center;">